janjsn/lew_nexus_ac_bioenergy/fao_cci_comparison/readme.txt

  3. FAO inventories providing country land use as %, Excels
  4. Equal country names from GPW and FAO.

-GPW-v4 and FAO inventories must be downloaded from respective websites due to copyrights, then correctly mapped in "main.m".
+GPW-v4 and FAO inventories must be downloaded from respective websites, then correctly mapped in "main.m".

 Note that a few countries are not catched by the code (< 10%).
 Produces results to memory and graphs to ".gif" for all countries with similar name in both sources.
 Results includes linear regressions.

-20.08.2020 - Jan Sandstad Næss
+20.08.2020 - Jan Sandstad NÃ¦ss